NEW: A mother says the bodies are those of her daughter and niece

-Lyric and Elizabeth were last seen by their grandmother on July 13 when they left for a bike ride.
-The girls' bicycles and a purse were found near Meyers Lake in Evansdale, hours after they were reported missing.
+The girls were last seen by their grandmother on July 13 when they left for a bike ride.
+The girls’ bicycles and a purse were found near Meyers Lake hours after they were reported missing.

-A search of the 25-acre lake turned up nothing, and authorities eventually said they believed that the cousins had been abducted.
+A search of the 25-acre lake in July turned up nothing, and authorities said they believed the cousins were abducted.

-CNN's Mark Morgenstein and Chandler Friedman contributed to this report.
+CNN’s John Fricke and Tina Burnside contributed to this report